Ajay-Chopra/EPL-Trasnfer-Market/README.md

 ## The Data ##

-I first compiled the in-game statsitcs of each team in the EPL for every season from 13/14 to 17/18 using data from Opta Sports.
+I first compiled the in-game statsitcs of each team in the EPL for every season from 13/14 to 17/18 using data from Opta Sports, henceforth referred to as the "team-stats" data set.
 These include offensive, possession-based, defensive and goalkeeping statiscs for each team on a per game basis.
 I then merged these with data for each club's transfer spending, final points total and final league position for each season.
 The image below gives a brief snapshot of the data.

 ![alt text](https://github.com/Ajay-Chopra/EPL-Trasnfer-Market/blob/master/Images/Competitve%20Stats%20Data-Set.png)

 I also compiled a data set that tracks goal statistics at different game states, henceforth referred to as the "game-state" data set.
-Similar to the team-stats data set, it combines league performance with performance statistics, specifically the number of goals scored/conceded in a given 15-minute interval of every game as well as goals scored/conceded based on score difference.
+Similar to the team-stats data set, it combines league results with performance statistics, specifically the number of goals scored/conceded in a given 15-minute interval of every game as well as goals scored/conceded based on score difference.

 ![alt text](https://github.com/Ajay-Chopra/EPL-Trasnfer-Market/blob/master/Images/Game-State-Data.png)